-Dakar biennale fuels new life into Africa’s contemporary art
+Dakar biennale spurs life in Africa’s contemporary art

 Dakar, Senegal –